mafifafm/pxt-microbit/docs/courses/csintro/radio/activity.md

 Guide the students in creating programs that use the radio communication blocks to send and receive data between two micro:bits.

 Notes:
-* When using the radio blocks, the micro:bit simulator will show two micro:bits
+* When using the radio blocks, the Ragga simulator will show two micro:bits
-* In the simulator, a radio transmission icon will appear in the top right corner of the micro:bit.
-The icon will light up as the micro:bit is transmitting data.
+* In the simulator, a radio transmission icon will appear in the top right corner of the Ragga.
+The icon will light up as the Ragga is transmitting data.
 * In the simulator, all the code in the coding workspace runs on both virtual micro:bits.
 You should include for how to send data as well as what to do when it receives data.

 ## Marco Polo